Thailand is the second-largest healthcare market in Southeast Asia after Indonesia making up roughly about 20% of the region’s expenditure.

 2. Clinical Study Reports (Only Bioequivalence)

-Thailand current and future market
+Thailand’s current and future Market

 • According to the IMF (International Monetary Fund), Thailand’s GDP based on Purchasing Power Parity (PPP) exceeded $1.1 trillion in 2016, making Thailand the second largest economy in Southeast Asia after Indonesia, which has a GDP of $3 trillion.

-• The Thai pharmaceutical market was valued at over $5 billion in 2016 and the current value of $7 Billion making it the second-largest market in Southeast Asia and the value of Thailand’s pharmaceutical market is expected to double by 2020.
+• The Thai pharmaceutical market was valued at over $5 billion in 2016 and the current value of $7 Billion making it the second-largest market in Southeast Asia the value of Thailand’s pharmaceutical market is expected to double by 2020.

-• Revenue in the OTC Pharmaceuticals market amounts to US$ 990m in 2019.
-The market is expected to grow annually by 0.7% (CAGR 2019-2023) and Pharmaceutical sales per-capita are also predicted to grow from $75 in 2016 to $125 by 2024.
+• Revenue in the OTC Pharmaceuticals market amounted to US$ 990m in 2019.
+The market is expected to grow annually by 0.7% (CAGR 2019-2023) and Pharmaceutical sales per capita are also predicted to grow from $75 in 2016 to $125 by 2024.

 Do you need support or have queries on drug registration requirements?